 Michael Cafarella is an Associate Professor of Computer Science and Engineering at the University of Michigan.
 His research interests include databases, information extraction, data integration, and data mining.
 He has published extensively in venues such as SIGMOD, VLDB, and elsewhere.
 Mike received his PhD from the University of Washington, Seattle, in 2009 with advisors Oren Etzioni and Dan Suciu.
-He received the NSF CAREER award in 2011, a Sloan Research Fellowship in 2016, and was a 2016 Morris Wellman Faculty Development Professor.
-In addition to his academic work, he cofounded (with Doug Cutting) the Hadoop open-source project.
-He also cofounded (with Chris Re and Feng Niu) Lattice Data, Inc., which is now part of Apple.
+His academic awards include the NSF CAREER award, the Sloan Research Fellowship, and the 2018 VLDB Ten-Year Best Paper award.
+In addition to his academic work, he costarted (with Doug Cutting) the Hadoop open-source project, which is widely used at Facebook, Yahoo!, and elsewhere.
+In 2015 he cofounded (with Chris Re and Feng Niu) Lattice Data, Inc, which is now part of Apple.